PrimeLens/backbone-react-multipage-boilerplate-switchable/README.md

 ## Developers FAQ

-* **HTML**<br>See the [old boilerplate](https://github.com/PrimeLens/backbone-multipage-boilerplate) on how htmlpartials are used.
-The structure htmlpartial is still used in the same way here for backwards capaitibility.
-Also you may note that structure.html is injected as the app loads.
+* **HTML**<br>Mostly this exists for legacy apps using previous version of the [old boilerplate](https://github.com/PrimeLens/backbone-multipage-boilerplate) however the structure.html partial is still used as a top level div structure that is injected as the app loads.
 This is to support situations where we are delivering a javascript app to another vendor or company's html page.
+It also means react is not baked in at a high level and is instead used by choice at the route level.

 * **Delete a page**<br>For example lets delete the demo `dexter` page
-  1. delete folder `/dexter` or move it to `/jsx-notcompiled`
+  1. delete folder `/jsx-pages/dexter` or move it to `/jsx-ignored`
   2. open `/scr/js/router/router_developer.js`
   3. Delete the url route <br>`'dexter(/*path)': function(f, q){ this.routeTunnel('react', dexter', this.dexterView, f, q) },`
-  4. Edit `nav.jsx` to remove the relevant dexter link
+  4. Edit `/jsx-special/nav.jsx` to remove the relevant dexter link

 * **Create a page**<br>For example lets create an About page
- 1. Edit `nav.jsx` to add the new page
+ 1. Edit `/jsx-special/nav.jsx` to add the new page
  2. Open `scr/js/router/router_developer.js` and create a route <br>`about(/*path)': function(f, q){ this.routeTunnel('react', 'about', rc.aboutPageComponent, f, q) },`
- 4. Create the folder `/src/jsx-pages/about` and create `about.jsx` and `about.css` inside it
+ 4. Create the folder `/src/jsx-pages/about` and create `about.jsx` and `about.scss` inside it
  5. Edit `about.jsx` in that folder using the following pattern